An Antarctic 'Summer' on the Ice

 Now?
 I am fascinated by all corvids and it is becoming a little bit of an obsession.
 I know John will be smiling with satisfaction if he reads this.

 I work at UW-Bothell and, in case you don't know during the fall and winter, thousands and I really mean thousands of American Crows (Corvus brachyrhynchos) come to roost in the North Creek wetland in our campus.

-I was asked by Leslie Ashbaugh, the Director of the CUSP (Center for University Studies and Programs) at UW-Bothell, to teach a class about crows.
+I was asked by Dr. Leslie Ashbaugh, the Assistant Vice Chancellor for Academic Achievement and FYPMP (First Year and Pre-Major Program) at UW-Bothell, to teach a class about crows.
 She is the main instigator of this class and I am so thankful for it, as I think I have never enjoyed teaching a class on campus as much as this.

 My students and I are learning so much about crows and other corvids.
 Not only about their natural history, but also other aspects related to the interactions between them and humans.
 This has become a fantastic journey that I am sharing with 48 undergrads at UW-Bothell this Winter of 2014.